Introducing...

 approximately 0.5 cm away from the corner.
 Pivot with the needle in the fabric and turn the fabric to continue sewing along the bottom seam.
 Repeat on the remaining door and sew down the hem only on the top front triangle panel piece.

 15. Join the two door panels to the front triangle panel by placing the right sides of the fabric together along the bottom long edge of the front triangle panel and the short top sides of the 2 door panels.
 Ensure that that the doors meet in the middle and the outside edges meet.
-Pin and sew the seam
+Pin and sew the seam closed to form a full wigwam panel.
+Zig zag to prevent any fraying and press the seam upwards towards the top of the wigwam.

-piece of the elastic in half and pin at the same position as the ribbon on the front of the door.
+16. To attach the ribbon ties, find the halfway point of the open section of the door and pin a piece of ribbon to the back.
+Fold a piece of the elastic in half and pin at the same position as the ribbon on the front of the door.
 Each piece should have at least a 1.5 cm overhang into the seam.
 Repeat on the opposite side of the door.
 Hand sew the elastic into place to secure.

-pole cover as in Step 12, and sew a joining seam.
+17. To sew the door panel to the wigwam, take the part constructed wigwam and pin the door panel to the furthest left pole cover as in Step 12, and sew a joining seam.
 Pin the final pole cover to the remaining front panel and sew together.
 The final result should look like this.

 18. To create matching canes, wrap Japanese washi tape down from the top of the cane approximately 45cm and approximately 21 cm at the bottom of each cane.

 Push each cane into the pole covers and hold together firmly at the top.
 Around 20 cm from the top, wrap a piece of elastic around the canes twice and then knot.
-Splay the canes until and position until the
+Splay the canes until and position until the wigwam is standing up of its own accord.
+Take a piece of ribbon and wrap around the elastic as a finishing touch.

 Top Tips

-• When sewing ties or ribbons into such a large project pin any dangling ribbon away from the seam to stop it getting sewn inside your seam allowance!
+- When sewing ties or ribbons into such a large project pin any dangling ribbon away from the seam to stop it getting sewn inside your seam allowance!

-• If using heavier weight fabric consider using a walking foot for your machine which has ‘teeth’ or ‘feed dogs’ similar to the bottom of your machine and will feed the layers of fabric through more easily.
+- If using heavier weight fabric consider using a walking foot for your machine which has ‘teeth’ or ‘feed dogs’ similar to the bottom of your machine and will feed the layers of fabric through more easily.

-• If using a patterned fabric, think about the direction of the pattern and if this will effect the way you lay out your pattern pieces or if you’ll need more fabric to allow for this.
+- If using a patterned fabric, think about the direction of the pattern and if this will effect the way you lay out your pattern pieces or if you’ll need more fabric to allow for this.

-• To speed up your cutting, make two side panels that you can then pin and cut in one go, instead of unpinning and re-pinning.
+- To speed up your cutting, make two side panels that you can then pin and cut in one go, instead of unpinning and re-pinning.

 If you have a go at this tutorial please send us pictures of your finished wigwams.
-Or tag us on Twitter/Facebook/Pinterest/Instagram etc. Happy
+Or tag us on Twitter/Facebook/Pinterest/Instagram etc. Happy crafting!

-Friday 13 June 2014
+Friday, 13 June 2014

 Ministry of Craft Tutorial: DIY hand carved, hand printed Save-the-Date cards